levandyck/levandyck.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi and welcome to my website!
+Hi, and welcome to my website!

-My name is Lenny and I'm a first-year PhD candidate in Computational Cognitive Neuroscience at the Department of Psychology at Justus Liebig University Giessen.
+I'm Lenny, a second-year PhD candidate in Cognitive Computational Neuroscience at JLU Giessen, working with [Katharina Dobs](https://www.katharinadobs.com/) and [Martin Hebart](https://hebartlab.com/).

-I'm fascinated by how our brain makes sense of the world around us.
-My research focuses on how the visual cortex transforms sensory input into cognitive representations.
-Using neuroimaging and computational modeling, I investigate the role of functionally selective brain areas.
+In my research, I investigate how the brain transforms sensory input into meaningful representations.
+I'm particularly fascinated by functionally selective areas that perform specialized computations to solve this complex task.
+With a foundation in cognitive neuroscience and a growing passion for machine learning, I combine neuroimaging and computational modeling to uncover how the brain makes sense of the world around us.

-When not doing science, I like to explore the planet in a campervan.
+When not doing science, I like to travel the planet in a campervan.